 How To Prevent Pantry Moths

-Pantry moths don’t just appear out of thin air: the majority of the time we bring them into the house along with our groceries.
-Taking some time to do the following tasks before shelving items will help keep your pantry moth-free, saving you both time and money in the long-run.
+Pantry moths don’t just appear out of thin air.
+Most of the time, we bring them into the house with our groceries.
+Taking the time to do the tasks below can keep pantry moths from getting into your home.

 • Transfer food out of the packaging.
 When you get home from shopping, transfer packaged dry goods to air-tight containers and freeze bulk dry goods for three days before putting them on your shelves.

 • Wipe canned and bottled goods.
 Use a damp, soapy cloth and inspect the lids for signs of pantry moth cocoons before putting products on your pantry shelves.

 • Don’t use adhesive shelf liner or contact paper.
 Pantry moths and other household pests frequently build cocoons or lay eggs where the corners and edges lift over time.

 • Use scents that pantry moths don’t like.
 Scatter fresh or dry bay leaves on your shelves as a deterrent.
 Pantry moths and some other household pests don’t like the scent of bay leaves, so they’ll stay away.
 You can also add a few drops of bay leaf essential oil (Laurel Nobilis) to this homemade all-purpose spray recipe and use it to clean.

 Most of all, you need to be vigilant and deal with any pantry moths before they take over.
 Tidy your pantry weekly and inspect your shelves often.
 Spotting early signs of a moth infestation gives you a chance to deal with it before it gets out of control.